mattcone/markdown-guide/_extended-syntax/availability.md

 ### Markdown Processors

 There are [dozens of Markdown processors](https://github.com/markdown/markdown.github.com/wiki/Implementations) available.
-Many of them allow you to add extensions that enable extended syntax.
+Many of them allow you to add extensions that enable extended syntax elements.
 Check your processor's documentation for more information.